bnjix/example_concurrency/README.md

 # README

-A few examples of common concurrency issues and their answers with Rails/Postgres.
+A few examples of common concurrency issues and their possible answers with Rails/Postgres.

-All the examples live in the "examples" folder [here](app/models/examples)
+Everything lives in the "examples" folder [here](app/models/examples).
+It is suggested to go through them in order.
+This is meant to be interactive and playing with the code is highly encouraged.
+Inserting `byebug` anywhere will give you a breakpoint -- [byebug](https://github.com/deivid-rodriguez/byebug)

 Getting started: